Unit testing felt cumbersome while I was still figuring out the code structure of jsonapi-resources-anchor, so I ditched it.

-Demo and code below.
+Demo and code using Thor below.

 THOR_MERGE=nvim bundle exec rspecrequire "thor"